nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Alternatives considered:
 * Split the contacts into 2 different class for obtaining email and number for better separation of concerns
-* Reading of the `database.json` was tricky and other libraries were considered.
+* Reading of the data source file which contains university data was tricky and other libraries were considered.
 * Considered placing all the class methods inside the `execute` method but kept SLAP in mind to ensure readability.